Skip to content

 How will property division affect my finances and other assets in a divorce?

-Here in North Carolina, we follow the equitable distribution model of distributing property and assets during a divorce.
-During this method of property division, the court splits the marital assets fairly, but not necessarily 50/50.
+In North Carolina, we follow the equitable distribution model of distributing property and assets during a divorce.
+With this method of property division, the court splits the marital assets fairly, but not necessarily 50/50.

-If you and your spouse can’t come to mutual agreement on how to split your property and assets when you divorce, the court will do it for you using equitable distribution.
-First, they classify all of your and your spouse’s property into marital and separate, defined according to law.
+If you and your spouse can’t come to a mutual agreement on how to split your property and assets when you divorce, the court will do it for you using equitable distribution.
+First, they classify all of your and your spouse’s property into marital and separate property, defined according to law.
 Then, they’ll divide the marital property equally.
-The separate property isn’t eligible for division.
+The separate property usually isn’t eligible for division.

-The attorneys at Epperson Law Group, PLLC can help you protect your assets and secure the life you’ve worked so hard to build for your family.
+The attorneys at Epperson Law Group, PLLC can help you protect your assets and secure the life you’ve worked so hard to build.

 What is marital property versus separate property?